Quite simply bamboo textiles are good for our skin (accepted by Allergy UK but we cannot afford the fee ) and good for the planet too.

 Itís not that technical really, it just makes sense when you know the facts!
 No wonder bamboo textiles and fabric is becoming recognised as the wonder fibre of this century.

 So, getting back to the point, sometime around the turn of the millennium, some clever people in China sat down together and decided to try turning bamboo into a fibre.
-Cotton, they rightly presumed, had had its day.
-Cotton requires vast amounts of pesticide, fertiliser, irrigated water and labour, even the organic stuff is water intensive.
+Cotton, they presumed, might have had had its day.
+Cotton requires vast amounts of pesticide, fertiliser, irrigated water and sweated labour, even the organic stuff is water intensive.
 It uses around 20% of the worldís insecticides and 10% of the pesticides.
 It takes roughly one-third of a pound of chemicals (pesticides and fertilizers) to grow enough cotton for just one T-shirt.
 Not so with bamboo.
 It simply made sense.
-And lucky for us, in 2002 they succeeded in making a viable yarn out of bamboo fibre.
+And lucky for us, in 2002 they succeeded in making a viable yarn out of bamboo fibre using a similar process to Rayon so our fabrics are partly made from a viscose fibre made from bamboo.

 This is almost as much of an evolutionary and ecological leap forward as harnessing solar power, or wind power.
 Cotton is lightweight, breathable, cheap, takes dyes well, dries quickly Ė you name it, how could anything else be better than cotton?
-Well, bamboo is better than cotton.
+Well, bamboo viscose fabric is better than cotton.
 Yes, bamboo beats cotton on every count.
-Bamboo is more breathable than cotton, itís more absorbent than cotton but it dries as quickly, itís naturally antibacterial especially when combined with a small percentage of cotton or polyester, itís softer to the touch yet it is more durable than cotton, and itís much more ecologically sustainable than cotton.
+Bamboo is more breathable than cotton, itís more absorbent than cotton but it dries almost as quickly, itís naturally ..........( tested up to 50 washes on several pathogens including MRSA) especially when combined with a small percentage of cotton or polyester* itís softer to the touch yet it is as durable as cotton, and growing bamboo is much more ecologically sustainable than cotton.
 Itís wonderful and we love it.
 We hope you do too.